Our Team

 Dana uses a holistic approach based on a shared understanding of her client’s difficulties and their desire for change.
 Dana works from an attachment perspective that explores how client’s patterns of interacting and experiencing their world is rooted in their early childhood and repeated throughout their lives.
 She supports clients to flourish by cultivating a compassionate relationship with themselves and others and feel empowered to prevent their histories repeating in their current lives and relationships.

-Dana is skilled and experienced in Cognitive Behavioural Therapy, Schema Therapy, Mindfulness-based practice, Acceptance and Commitment Therapy and Dialectical Behaviour Therapy.
+Dana is skilled and experienced in Cognitive Behavioural Therapy, Schema Therapy, Mindfulness-based practice, Acceptance and Commitment Therapy, EMDR, and Dialectical Behaviour Therapy.
 She holds clinical psychologist registration with Australian Psychology Board and Australian Health Practitioner Regulation Agency (AHPRA) and is a member of the Centre for Perinatal Psychology.

 To find out more or to contact Dana visit: www.dbipsychology.com.